Bobby Thomson: Later years

 In 1952, Thomson led the National League with 14 triples while batting .271 with 25 home runs and 109 RBIs for the Giants.
 In his final season with the Giants in 1953, Thomson hit 26 home runs and 106 RBIs, and a .288 average.
 That winter, he was sent to the Milwaukee Braves in a multiplayer deal.
 During his first spring training with the Braves in 1954, he suffered a broken ankle, which allowed rookie Hank Aaron to earn a place in the Milwaukee lineup.
 Thomson batted a career-low .232 in 1954.

 The Braves traded Thomson back to the Giants during the 1957 season, and he was in the lineup for the club's final game at the Polo Grounds.
 The Giants moved to San Francisco for the 1958 season, but Thomson was gone, traded to the Cubs.
 He spent two seasons in Chicago before closing out his major-league career in the American League with the Red Sox and Orioles.
 He played one final season in 1963 with the Yomiuri Giants in Japan.

 Thomson was a career .270 hitter with 264 home runs and 1,026 RBIs in 1,779 games.
 He was selected an All-Star in 1948, 1949, and 1952.

 In the 1990s, over 40 years after his famous home run, Thomson received a letter from a Marine who had been stationed in Korea in 1951:

 "I was in a bunker in the front line with my buddy listening to the radio.
 It was contrary to orders, but he was a Giants fanatic.
 He never made it home, and I promised him if I ever got back, I'd write and tell you about the happiest moment of his life.
 It's taken me this long to put my feelings into words.
 On behalf of my buddy, thanks, Bobby."

 After baseball, Thomson became a sales executive at a New York City paper-products company.
 He lived in Watchung, New Jersey, until 2006, when he moved to Savannah, Georgia, to be near his daughter Nancy and his grandchildren.
 He died August 16, 2010, at his home in The Marshes of Skidaway Island, a continuing care facility in Savannah.

 Honors

 Scottish baseball team Edinburgh Diamond Devils named their home Bobby Thomson Field.
 It was opened by Thomson himself in 2003, while he was in Scotland to be inducted into the Scottish Sports Hall of Fame.

 The UK Chapter of The Society for American Baseball Research is named the Bobby Thomson Chapter.

-The Curtis High School Field in Staten Island was renamed Bobby Thomson Field in 2007.

-Thomson was inducted into the Staten Island Sports Hall of Fame in the class of 1995.
+The field at his alma mater, Curtis High School in Staten Island, was renamed Bobby Thomson Baseball Field in 2007.
+Thomson was inducted into the Staten Island Sports Hall of Fame in the inaugural class of 1995.

+In popular culture

+In the prologue to Don Delillo's 1997 novel, "Underworld", Thompson's game winning home run is the seminal moment that begins a decades long search for the ball that fell into the outfield stands of the Polo Grounds.